Real del Monte The Magic Miner Town

 Huasca de Ocampo

-My recommendation is that you bring sunscreen and a hat, but also something to cover from the rain and cold.
-The weather is a little crazy and it changes really fast.
+My recommendation is, bring sunscreen, a hat, but also something to cover from the rain and cold.
+The weather is a little crazy and it changes really fast there.

 I hope you enjoy this beautiful and charming town.